DOME-Marketplace/issuer-guide/README.md

 # Credential Issuer User Guide

 ## Login into the Credential Issuer
-To begin the process of obtaining your Demo LEAR Credential, please create a ticket on [ticketing system](https://ticketing.dome-marketplace-dev.org/) with the required information listed below.
-This will help us create your credential efficiently.
-Note that the Mandator data can be extracted from your organization's EIDAS digital certificate.

 ### Step 1: Access the Credential Issuer
-Visit the Dome Marketplace by clicking on the following link: [DOME Marketplace](https://dome-marketplace-dev.org).
+Visit the Dome Marketplace by clicking on the following link: [Credential Issuer](https://dome-marketplace-dev.org).

 ![Credential Issuer Access](./assets/01.png)